Keyboard shortcuts

 Global metrics:

-• Workers - number of runtime worker threads
+• Workers — number of runtime worker threads, configured via worker_threads on runtime::Builder.
+Always 1 for current_thread runtime.

-• Alive tasks - number of currently alive tasks
+• Alive tasks — number of currently alive tasks.
+Increases when a task is spawned, decreases when a task exits.

-• Global queue depth - tasks waiting in the global injection queue
+• Global queue depth — current number of tasks pending in the global injection queue.
+Tasks spawned or notified from a non-runtime thread are scheduled here.

 Per-worker metrics:

-• Park count - how many times the worker has been parked (idle)
+• Park count — total number of times the worker has parked (gone idle) waiting for new work.
+Monotonically increasing.

 With tokio_unstable (additional metrics)